deephaven/deephaven-core/README.md

 docker-compose up -d
 ```

-### Quick Start: Python With Example Data
+### Launch: Python With Example Data

-Run the following commands to launch Deephaven for Python, with example data.
+Run the following commands to launch Deephaven for Python server applications, with example data.

 ```bash
 mkdir deephaven-deployment